Last updated on January 24, 2021

 Our Lord timed the feast during the life of one of the most influential saints of all time in Thomas Aquinas who wrote hymns that continue to give glory to God for his ongoing presence in the Holy Sacrament of the altar our life and strength.

 The bread of angels is my favourite name for the Most Holy Body and Blood of Jesus, the Eucharist.
-Thomas was Divinely inspired to use that term Panis Angelicus which has its roots in the history of the Israelites.
+Thomas was Divinely inspired to use the term Panis Angelicus which has its roots in the history of the Israelites.

 Psalm 77 (23-26)